-Learn what kinds of fats are healthy, why you need them, and how to get more in your diet!
+Learn what healthy fats are, why you need them, and how to get more in your diet!

-Dear friends, as Heart Month is coming to an end, it's time we have another nutrition talk.
+As Heart Month is coming to an end, it's time we have another nutrition talk.
 It's about fat.
 I'm not talking about your weight (which doesn't matter anyway, that's just a number!).
 No, I'm talking about dietary fat, the kind that comes from food.
-For years, maybe decades, you've been told fat is bad.
+For decades you've been told fat is bad.
 "Stay away from fat".
 "Low-fat is better."
 So we should just keep avoiding anything with fat in it right?
 Wrong.
 Fat is actually healthy and you need it in your diet.
 Because science.
 Let me explain.

-Some kinds of fat really are bad like we thought.
+Some kinds of fat really are unhealthy like we thought.
 Those include trans fat (those are created in a lab through hydrogenation) and saturated fat.
-These types of fats are the ones that lead to things like heart disease, high cholesterol and clogged arteries.
+These types of fats can lead to things like heart disease, high cholesterol and clogged arteries.
 So yes, they are harmful when consumed in excess.
 And yes, you actually should try to avoid trans fats at all costs because your body doesn’t know how to process them and they are, in fact, damaging.
 (Hint: If the label has anything "hydrogenated" then it’s got trans fat.)

 But other kinds of fats are actually good.
-They can keep your heart healthy and even help you lose weight.
+They help keep your heart healthy and can make your meals more satisfying and filling.
 These healthy fats are the unsaturated fats, in particular monounsaturated fats and omega-3 polyunsaturated fatty acids.
 And they can get confusing, so I'll break it down a bit for you.

 Monounsaturated fats are the healthy fats found in extra-virgin olive oil, avocados, nuts, and peanut butter.
 They help lower your LDL or "bad cholesterol" and raise your HDL or "good cholesterol," which lowers your risk for heart disease.